 “We ourselves must learn to hold fast to the best within the spiritual foundations of the Russian people, and these are Christianity and Orthodoxy in its highest sense,” says Fr.
 Georgy.
 “Christianity which respects individuality, the self-presentation and the deep inner person of every human being – a Christianity which is personal and “soborno” –[Translator’s note: “soborno”, means marked by a deep inner integrity of each community member with the community as a whole].
 We need, once again, to become a part of Europe and the rest of the world, and Europe and the rest of the world must become a part of us.
 Russian religious philosopher Vladimir Solovyov’s question is directed squarely at us, today:

 O Rus!
 Your foresight heavenly

 Of Xerxes, or of Christ?

-The Conference Russia between the Past and the Future: Guardians and Prodigies, was organized by the Transfiguration Brotherhood, St. Philaret’s Orthodox Christian Institute, and the Assembly of Russian Nobility.
+The Conference Russia between the Past and the Future: Guardians and Trailblazers, was organized by the Transfiguration Brotherhood, St. Philaret’s Orthodox Christian Institute, and the Assembly of Russian Nobility.
 Over the course of three days, 236 people from 33 cities across Russia, Moldavia, Belarus, the Netherlands, Latvia, Italy, Sweden and the US, took part.

 Conference participants included representatives of: